Interacting with the Visualization¶

 Dimensionality reduction is a useful data analysis technique (e.g. PCA , t-SNE) that is often used to reduce the dimensionality of high-dimensional datasets (e.g. hundreds to thousands of dimensions) down to a number that can be easily be visualized (e.g. two or three dimensions).
 Heatmaps are capable of directly visualizing high-dimensional data, but can also benefit from dimensionality reduction.

-Clustergrammer enables users to interactively perform dimensionality reduction, by filtering rows based on sum or variance, and instantaneously observe the effects of this transformation on clustering.
+Clustergrammer enables users to interactively perform dimensionality reduction by filtering rows based on sum or variance and instantaneously observe the effects of this transformation on clustering.
 Users can filter for the top rows based on sum or variance using the row-filter sliders in the sidebar and choose to show the top 500, 250, 100, 50, 20, and 10 rows.
 This can be useful for filtering out dimensions that are not of interest (e.g. dimensions with low absolute value sum) and determining the effect of these dimensions on clustering.
-For instance, we may see that columns cluster in broadly the same manner when we filter out rows with low variance.
+For instance, we may see that columns cluster in largely the same manner when we filter out rows with low variance.
 Clustered views of the filtered matrices are pre-calculated by Clustergrammer-PY.

 Visualizing Dimensionality Reduction

 For small matrices dimensionality reduction is animated to help the user visualize the effects this transformation.
 Clustergrammer employs the concept of object constancy by using animations to help the user visually follow changes to their data.
-Filtering out dimensions (rows) occurs in two steps: 1) filtered rows fade out, then the remaining rows rearrange themselves into their new positions (e.g. clustering order).
-Adding rows back in occurs in two steps: the current rows rearrange themselves into their new positions, then the new rows fade into view.
+Filtering out dimensions (rows) occurs in two steps: first filtered rows fade out, then the remaining rows rearrange themselves into their new positions (e.g. clustering order).
+Adding rows back also in occurs in two steps: the current rows rearrange themselves into their new positions, then the new rows fade into view.

 Visualizing Dendrogram Clusters